Navier–Stokes existence and smoothness: The Navier–Stokes equations

 At the same time, the presence of the obstacle will also result in a pressure gradient, with higher pressure near the obstacle and lower pressure farther away.
 This can be seen by considering the continuity equation, which states that the mass flow rate through any surface must be constant.
 Since the velocity is higher near the obstacle, the mass flow rate through a surface near the obstacle will be higher than the mass flow rate through a surface farther away from the obstacle.
 This can be compensated for by a pressure gradient, with higher pressure near the obstacle and lower pressure farther away.

-As a result of these nonlinear effects, the Navier-Stokes equations in this case become difficult to solve, and approximations or numerical methods must be used to find the velocity and pressure fields in the flow.
+As a result of these nonlinear effects, the Navier–Stokes equations in this case become difficult to solve, and approximations or numerical methods must be used to find the velocity and pressure fields in the flow.

 Consider the case of a two-dimensional fluid flow in a rectangular domain, with a velocity field $\mathbf{v}(x,t)$ and a pressure field $p(x,t)$.
-We can use a finite element method to solve the Navier-Stokes equation for the velocity field:
+We can use a finite element method to solve the Navier–Stokes equation for the velocity field:

 To do this, we divide the domain into a series of smaller elements, and represent the velocity field as:

 where $N$ is the number of elements, and $\phi_i(x,y)$ are the shape functions associated with each element.
-Substituting this expression into the Navier-Stokes equation and applying the finite element method, we can derive a system of ordinary differential equations:
+Substituting this expression into the Navier–Stokes equation and applying the finite element method, we can derive a system of ordinary differential equations:

 where $\Omega$ is the domain, and the integrals are over the domain.
 This system of ordinary differential equations can be solved using techniques such as the finite element method or spectral methods.

-Such method can be applied as: